philliphenslee/coreos-ec2-cloudformation/README.md

 The template automates the process of creating the DNS SRV records and A records.
 Then creates a security group for the cluster and it launches three instances to form the service cluster.
 Finally, creating the Auto Scaling group to create the worker instances.

+The template is using the stable channel AMI image for all regions (CoreOS-stable-766.5.0-hvm).

 Hope you find this template useful, send me a message if you have any suggestions or feedback.